Biological classification-Five Kingdom System

 - They are mostly multicellular, e.g., Penicillium, or rarely unicellular, e.g., yeast (Saccharomyces).

 - They may be saprophytic, decomposers, parasitic or coprophilous (growing on dung).

-- In ascomycetes, the mycelium found branched and septate.
+- In ascomycetes, the mycelium is found branched and septate.

-- The asexual spores called conidia produced exogenously on the special mycelium called conidiophores.
+- The asexual spores called conidia are produced exogenously on the special mycelium called conidiophores.

 - Conidia produces mycelium during germination.

-- The Ascospores are sexual spore which produced endogenously in sac-like asci (singular ascus).
+- The Ascospores are sexual spores produced endogenously in sac-like asci (singular ascus).
 These asci get arranged in different types called ascocarps.